hpiwowar/citation11k/analysis/stats.md

 * remove funny {} from titles in references section?  by replacing {{ and }}, in bib
 * change " )" to ")" to fix funny citation formatting
 * go through the four piwowar 2011 and differentiate with a-d
-* fix rms citation with Jr
+* fix rms citation with Jr --> Harrell
+* figure legends need fixing?  see guide_legend

 ## Supplemental Article S1